Honar-Abdi/Honar-Abdi/README.md

 - Next.js
 - Git

-Currently learning:
-- Power BI
-- Databricks

 ---

-I am still early in my technical career.
-I prefer building things carefully and correctly rather than quickly and loosely.
-This profile evolves as my skills grow.
+## Currently Working On

+- Building end-to-end data projects from ingestion to reporting
+- Strengthening data modeling and validation practices
+- Learning Power BI for reporting and visualization
+- Exploring Databricks and modern data workflows